Christian music in Australia: Christmas music

 Christmas customs have changed over time.
 Carol light candle services were considered quaint as gas light and electricity became widely available.
 Carol singers were initially community or church a cappella, accompanied by volunteers.
 Non-profit organizations organized groups for charitable purposes Tunes of migrant origin were replaced with Christmas Carols by Australian composers like Alfred Wheeler, Stephen Moreno, George Torrance, Christian Helleman, Joseph Summers, Joe Slater, Jessie Penfold, Ernesto Spagnoletti, Alfred Plumpton, Cesare Cutolo, August Juncker, George Savin De Chaneet, John Howson, William Robert Knox, Ernest Edwin Mitchell, Albert Delaney and Henry John King.
 Cultural cringe and technological developments (Gramophone, Radio, Talkies) rather eclipsed domestic endeavour.

-Annually, Australians gather in large numbers for traditional open-air Christmas music Carols by Candlelight concerts in December, such as the Carols by Candlelight of Melbourne, and Sydney's Carols in the Domain.
+Annually, Australians gather in large numbers for traditional open-air Christmas music Carols by Candlelight concerts in December, such as the Carols by Candlelight of Melbourne and Adelaide, and Sydney's Carols in the Domain.
 Australian Christmas carols like the Three Drovers or Christmas Day by John Wheeler and William G. James place the Christmas story in an Australian context of warm, dry Christmas winds and red dust.
 As the festival of Christmas falls during the Australian summer, Australians gather in large numbers for traditional open-air evening carol services and concerts in December, such as Carols by Candlelight in Melbourne and Carols in the Domain in Sydney.